How The Alice Journal Was Made, Part 2 - Illustrations

 Share

-At first, I thought creating illustrations for the book would be fun, but it wasn't that easy.
+At first, I thought creating illustrations for the book would be fun, but I soon realized it was a daunting task.

 That was because I had high expectations for book illustrations.
 I loved the beautiful illustrations of my favorite books—Alice, Narnia, and Paddington, to name a few.
 So I wanted to create something cool, and this idea paralyzed me.

 I soon realized I don’t have the skill of these great illustrators.
 I sought some art courses.
-One that helped me most was the children's book illustration course by Adolfo Serra.
+One that helped me most was Adolfo Serra's children's book illustration course.
 Like synchronicity, he used Alice in Wonderland as an example and taught me the most important lesson—to explore like a child.
 So I began creating various styles of Alice’s illustrations with pencils, pens, markers, and watercolor just for fun.
 But I didn’t care for any of them until…

 One drawing of Alice jumping into the rabbit hole—jumped out.
 That was how I felt.